 ADEP is a prosecutor led pre-trial diversion program aimed at educating an offender about the harms of substance abuse.
 The District Attorney’s Office recognizes the change in the publics’ perception regarding the criminality of substance abuse offenses and the recognition that substance abuse is an addiction issue.
 Further, the District Attorney’s Office recognizes the drain on the legal system that is created by low-level cases consuming valuable court and personnel time.

 Beginning May 10, 2018, the District Attorney’s Office will offer an opportunity for certain offenders to complete a drug and alcohol evaluation (Note: this link will download an Excel spreadsheet of providers maintained by the Kansas Department on Aging and Disability Services) to educate him/her on the harms of substance abuse in lieu of the office filing formal criminal charges.
-Offenses considered for this program will include certain first-time, misdemeanor drug possession offenses (a personal use quantity), drug paraphernalia offenses and non-driving related alcohol offenses.

 When a law enforcement report is received by the District Attorney’s Office alleging violations of eligible offenses, the District Attorney’s Office will send the offender a letter.
 The letter will request that the offender complete a drug and alcohol evaluation and provide the District Attorney’s Office proof of the evaluation within 120 days of the date the letter was written.
 If the offender submits timely proof of the evaluation, the District Attorney’s Office will close the matter and no criminal charges will be filed.
 If the offender does not submit proof of the evaluation, the District Attorney’s Office may file a criminal case when probable cause is determined that a criminal violation has occurred.

 Common offenses eligible for ADEP will include: possession of marijuana, possession of drug paraphernalia and minor in consumption of alcohol.